Vietnam.vn - Nền tảng quảng bá Việt Nam

-Sam Altman unexpectedly resigns as CEO of OpenAI
+Sam Altman unexpectedly resigns as CEO of OpenAI.

-OpenAI CEO Sam Altman.jpg
+CEO Openai Sam Altman.jpg

-A Microsoft spokesperson said the company has a “long-term partnership with OpenAI, and Microsoft remains committed to Mira and their team as we bring the next era of AI to customers.”
+A Microsoft spokesperson said the company has a “long-standing partnership with OpenAI and Microsoft remains committed to Mira and their team as we bring the next era of AI to our customers.”

-He testified before the US Senate in May, calling on lawmakers to regulate AI, citing the potential for negative impacts on the job market, the information ecosystem, and other economic and social concerns.
-“If this technology goes wrong, it can go completely wrong,” he said at the time.
-“And we want to be vocal about that.
+He testified before the U.S. Senate in May, urging lawmakers to regulate AI, citing the risk of negative impacts on the job market, the information ecosystem, and other economic and social concerns.
+At the time, he said , “If this technology goes wrong, it could go completely wrong.
+And we want to speak out about that.
 We want to work with the government to prevent that from happening.”

-OpenAI held its first developer conference in early November, highlighting the startup’s growing popularity in the tech industry.
-Microsoft CEO Satya Nadella made a surprise appearance at the event, joining Altman on stage to discuss the startup’s AI technologies and its partnership with Microsoft.
+OpenAI held its first developer conference in early November, highlighting the startup's growing popularity in the tech industry.
+Microsoft CEO Satya Nadella made a surprise guest appearance at the event, joining Altman on stage to discuss the startup's AI technologies and its partnership with Microsoft.

 (According to CNBC)